hashkrish/se2001-notes/question_papers/22t2/oppe1/set_1.md

 ## Problem 6

-Write a function named `touchmod` takes multiple arguments.
-It creates empty files with the names of from second to the last argument if the file is not present in the current directory and the permission of each file in the file arguments is the first octet argument.
+Write a function named `touchmod` which takes multiple arguments.

+The script should create files for all the filenames provided as the arguments.
+The first argument is the permission in octal form (e.g., 755, 644, 777, etc.) and the rest of the arguments are the filenames.

-Example: `touchmod 755 abc def ghi` will create three empty files `abc`, `def` and `ghi` if these are not present in the current working directory else change the modified time, and permissions of the files `abc`, `def` and `ghi` are `rwxr-xr-x` (755).
+Example: `touchmod 755 abc def ghi` will create three empty files `abc`, `def` and `ghi` if these are not present in the current working directory else change the modified time, and permissions of the files `abc`, `def` and `ghi` to `rwxr-xr-x` (755).

 ### Solution